tashnimchowdhury/tashnimchowdhury.github.io/_pages/about.md

 ---

 # About Me
 I am a Ph.D. candidate in the [Information Systems Department](https://informationsystems.umbc.edu/) at [University of Maryland, Baltimore County (UMBC)](https://www.umbc.edu/), advised by [Dr. Maryam Rahnemoonfar](http://maryam.is.umbc.edu/bl/).
-I am also working as a research assistant in the [Computer Vision and Remote Sensing Lab (BinaLab)](http://maryam.is.umbc.edu/bl/) - The Bina Lab.
+I am also working as a research assistant in the [Computer Vision and Remote Sensing Lab (BinaLab)](http://maryam.is.umbc.edu/bl/).

 Prior to joining UMBC as a graduate student, I completed my MS in Electrical Engineering from The University of Toledo.
 After my MS, I worked as Software Development Engineer in [Fluence Automation](https://www.fluenceautomation.com/).

 # Research Interests
 My research interests lie in the general area of machine learning and artificial intelligence, particularly in the area of semantic segmentation, Vision Transformer, Self-Attention, Generative Modeling, Few Shot Learning.